 - Use Call to action(CTAs) to make it easy for your customers to call you or book an appointment with you.
 You can connect a salon scheduling software to allow your customers to check your availability and book appointments accordingly.
 It minimizes the workload and brings a steady flow of customers.
 It’s a WIN-WIN!

 - As most of your bookings come from a mobile device, make sure your website looks good and works well from a phone!

 - Even though most of the countries are vaccinated, your website can still be a place to provide information about the basic hygiene standards you are providing.
 This will also build trust among your prospects.

 7. Use social media as an effective branding tool

-According to a report, social media users have passed the 4.2 billion mark in early 2021.
+According to a report, social media users have passed the 4.2 billion mark in early 2021, and the numbers aren’t going to stop there!
 With these many users online, what would be a better branding tool than your social media sites?

 Having a strong social media presence can help you increase the visibility of your brand and reach a wider audience.
 It can help you in engaging with potential customers, learning about their preferences, and answering any questions they might have about your business.

 Before you dive into social media usage, let us give you a small tip: